CELPIP Speaking Task 5: Compare & Persuade

 Why This Response Scores High:

-- Uses appropriate comparison language (whereas, in contrast, while)
+- Uses comparison language without being negative

-- Ends with a clear, persuasive recommendation
+- Ends with a clear, persuasive wrap-up

 Common Mistakes to Avoid

-Learn from these frequent errors that lower scores on CELPIP Speaking Task 5.
+Avoid these frequent errors that lower scores on CELPIP Speaking Task 5.

 Weak: